 The role of the contributing organisation is therefore to initiate the digitisation process by:

 - nominating a title and years for digitisation.
-Most titles included in Trove to date are out of copyright but content still in copyright can be included where permission to do so has been negotiated with the copyright owner by the contributing organization;
+Most titles included in Trove to date are from the years up until 1954 but post-1954 content can be included where permission to do so has been negotiated with the copyright owner by the contributing organization;

 - checking the availability of microfilm for the title it would like to digitise with the relevant state or territory library and seeking permission to use it;